-The Advising Center provides quality advising in all programs and is a nurturing first step for all incoming freshman and readmit students.
-Students have the opportunity to sit and discuss with advisors their educational goals and opportunities.
+The Registration Center provides assistance for students to register for courses each semester.
+New students have the opportunity each semester to set-up registration appointments, at designated times, with the Advising Services Office.
+Students are then advised and can register for courses in a particular major selected, or are required to take developmental studies courses based on ACT or Compass testing scores.
 Emphasis is placed on helping students start their educational career on the right path to success.
-Once a student has declared a major, the student will be assigned a permanent advisor during the fall or spring semesters.
-Students who plan to transfer to a university may view the transfer equivalency tables at the university's website.
+Once a student has declared a major, the student will be assigned a permanent advisor during the all or spring semesters.
+Advisors are knowledgeable of academic programs and services that Jackson State provides and are trained to help students complete the registration process.
+Students who plan to transfer to a university may view the transfer equivalency tables at the university web site.